bibleexchange/courses/poetry/en/200_psalms-introdutction.md

 ### Psalms is a collection of smaller collections

-> Psalm 72:20 &mdash; The prayers of David the son of Jesse are ended.
+> Psalm 72:20 — The prayers of David the son of Jesse are ended.

 Psalms were usually gathered in smaller collections occording to common themes, or words or style.
 From this great collection of psalms the Holy Ghost guided a subselection of 150 for Scripture.
 The fact the book of Psalms is collection of selections made form other collections is highlighted in Psalm 72:20.
 We find other psalms also written by David even after Psalm 72 (86,101,103,108).